Introduction

 What’s the best time of year to pan for gold in Michigan?

 Late spring through early fall offers the best conditions, with spring being particularly productive after the thaw.
+Lower water in late summer and fall can also expose new gravels and bedrock.

 What basic equipment do I need to start gold panning in Michigan?